SaurabhKMistry/typeahead-app/README.md

 For a large data set, one node in the cluster won't be able to hold the entire *Trie* hence we could split the *Trie* based on prefix range.
 For example, prefixes that start with *A* to *H* could be stored on node 1 and prefixes that start with *I* to *P* on node 2 and from *Q* to *Z* on node N and so on.
 This could further be split on more than one prefix range like node 1 holding range from prefix *aa-am* & node 2 holding *an - az* etc.

-Since Redis stores these in memory, we need a persistent storage and that is when Mongo DB enters in.
+Since Redis stores these in memory, we need a persistent storage.
+RDBMS would not be a good fit because for storing *Trie* in a HashMap, we would be storing it in a denormalized form.
+Meaning, there would be data duplication.
+In above example, for the prefix *pa* and *p*, both would contain common completions like *Pass*, *Past* and *Part* as values in the map.
+We are trading space for lightening fast speed of retrieval from Hash map i:e O(1) time complexity.
+Hence storing this